ktomaszx/model_server/docs/python_support/reference.md

 Timestamping has a crucial role when synchronizing packets from different streams both on the inputs and outputs as well as inside the graph.
 MediaPipe provides outputs of the graph to the model server and what happens next depends on what endpoint is used:

 - on gRPC unary endpoints server waits for the packets from all required outputs and sends them in a single response.
-- on gRPC streaming endpoints server serializes output packets as soon as they arrive and sends them back in separatele responses.
+- on gRPC streaming endpoints server serializes output packets as soon as they arrive and sends them back in separate responses.

 It means that if you have a graph that has two or more outputs and use gRPC streaming endpoint you will have to take care of gathering the outputs.
 You can do that using `OVMS_MP_TIMESTAMP`.